wdavidw/ece-nodejs/DEVOIR.md

 The leveldb database should store all the navigation history of a user.
 Every time a user visit a page, a new log entry should be inserted inside the database.
 The user shall be able to consult his activity inside his protected area on the website.

+Extra bonus points if socket-io comes into the dance to publish logs in realtime.